daystephen/klog/nodejs/README.md

 example shows:

     Title: This is atest
-    UID: 1269990083.P10668M151020.birthday.my.flat
+    UID: ed46
-    Added: Wed Mar 31 00:01:23 2010
+    Added: Sun sept 16 22:45:42 2012
     Status: open

-    I like pies, but I have none.
+    I like klogs, but I have none.

 The UID is essentially random, but should be unique, and is the portable sane way to refer to bugs.
-When running **klog list** you'll see a number reported next to each bug, but this number is valid only for the local system and may change when new bugs are reported.

-In short you may use the displayed "bug number" for carrying out local operations providing you realise that the number associated with a specific bug will change over time.
-By contrast the UID will never change, so you may always run a command like this:

-    klog view 1270024997.P15442M277230.birthday.my.flat
+When running **klog list** you'll see the UID lsited along with the other details of the bug.
+This should be the only reference used to identify bugs.

 ## CUSTOMIZATION